It's early morning in Cape May on July 1 and the weather is perfect for our 150nmile+ trip home to Cos Cob.

 Batterypark...find the helicopter.

+The Brooklyn Bridge.
 The Brooklyn and Manhattan Bridges

 Triborough and ? bridges - notice whitecapping due to currents